-Knowledge and understanding of society and culture (AO4)
+Knowledge and understanding of Russian-speaking society and culture (AO4)

-This grid assesses students' ability to communicate information about and demonstrate appreciation of different aspects of culture and society related to the countries/communities where the language is spoken.
+This grid assesses students' ability to communicate information about, and demonstrate appreciation of, different aspects of culture and society related to the countries/communities where Russian is spoken.
 They are also assessed on their ability to respond critically and analytically to different aspects of the culture and society by selecting relevant material, presenting and justifying points of view, developing arguments, drawing conclusions based on understanding and evaluating issues.

-Marks Description 0 No rewardable material 1-3 Occasionally relevant, straightforward ideas, mostly generalised, occasionally supported by information/examples/references; frequent loss of focus on the cultural and social context.
-Occasional evidence of analysis; points of view are given with limited justification, arguments may be made but not developed, occasionally, leading to straightforward conclusions which may be contradictory; mainly relies on description rather than analysis.
-4-6 Relevant, straightforward ideas sometimes supported by information/examples/references; some loss of focus on the cultural and social context. • Some analysis of the cultural and social context is evident, with straightforward arguments and points of view that are sometimes developed and justified, sometimes drawing straightforward conclusions; relies on description rather than analysis in places.
-7-9 Relevant, occasionally perceptive ideas frequently supported by pertinent information/examples/references; focus predominantly maintained on the cultural and social context.
-Analysis of cultural and social context demonstrated by frequently developed and justified arguments and viewpoints, often drawing convincing conclusions.
-10-12 Relevant, perceptive ideas consistently supported by pertinent information/examples/references; consistently focussed on the cultural and social context.
-Analysis of cultural and social context demonstrated by consistently developed and justified arguments and viewpoints, drawing convincing conclusions.
+Marks Description 0 No rewardable material.
+1-3 Occasionally relevant, straightforward ideas, mostly generalised, occasionally supported by information/examples/references; frequent loss of focus on the Russian-speaking cultural and social context.
+Occasional evidence of analysis of the Russian-speaking cultural and social context; points of view are given with limited justification, arguments may be made but not developed, occasionally leading to straightforward conclusions which may be contradictory; mainly relies on description rather than analysis.
+4-6 Relevant, straightforward ideas sometimes supported by information/examples/references; some loss of focus on the Russian-speaking cultural and social context.
+Some analysis of the Russian-speaking cultural and social context is evident, with straightforward arguments and points of view that are sometimes developed and justified, sometimes drawing straightforward conclusions; relies on description rather than analysis in places.
+7-9 • Relevant, occasionally perceptive ideas frequently supported by pertinent information/examples/references; focus predominantly maintained on the Russian-speaking cultural and social context.
+Analysis of Russian-speaking cultural and social context demonstrated by frequently developed and justified arguments and viewpoints, often drawing convincing conclusions.
+10-12 Relevant, perceptive ideas consistently supported by pertinent information/examples/references; consistently focussed on the Russian-speaking cultural and social context.
+Analysis of the Russian-speaking cultural and social context demonstrated by consistently developed and justified arguments and viewpoints, drawing convincing conclusions.

-Perceptive demonstrates an in-depth understanding by making connections between ideas and information; goes beyond the standard, predictable response; shows insight/originality.
+Perceptive: demonstrates an in-depth understanding by making connections between ideas and information; goes beyond the standard, predictable response; shows insight/originality.